 In 1996, Wells was replaced as Liberal leader and premier by Brian Tobin, a former federal MP and cabinet minister.
 Tobin maintained a close relationship with Ottawa, and his government benefited from a reviving fishery and offshore oil development.
 In the face of anxiety over the loss of control over resources Tobin earned much political popularity by his tough stand insisting that the nickel from the newly discovered ore deposit at Voisey's Bay be smelted and refined in this province.
 He was also an effective communicator who, in comparison to Wells, seemed more at ease in politics.
 Tobin used his popularity to push forward the desegregation of Newfoundland schools which had been organized along denominational lines since the mid-19th century.
 Tobin returned to federal politics in 2000, and in 2001 the Liberal party and government was led by Roger Grimes.

 Opposition parties in post-confederation Newfoundland have often had difficulties maintaining momentum.
 After Peckford's resignation the Progressive Conservatives went through a succession of leaders, some of whom were ineffectual.
-In 2001, lawyer and businessman Danny Williams became the most recent hope to return the Tories to power.
-Third parties have been shut out of government, with the New Democratic Party being unable to break out of holding a couple of seats at best.
+In 2001, lawyer and businessman Danny Williams became leader of the Tories.
+He would later led them back into power.

 While the sectarian divisions of Newfoundland politics that had existed for most of the 19th and 20th centuries are no longer dominant, the questions of economic development and the rural-urban divisions are still the source of political division.
 The long-term discrepancy between incomes in Newfoundland and the Canadian average, and the difficulties of having Newfoundlanders and Labradorians benefit from the development of their resources, also ensure that the constitutional arrangement of confederation will continue to be the subjects of political debate.